Evaluating the galaxy formation histories predicted by a neural network in pure dark matter simulations: Halo Properties

 In \citetalias{Chittenden} we characterised the environmental histories of central and satellite haloes using subhalo overdensities at each \ac{illtng} snapshot, and devised a radial skewness quantity which characterised the interaction histories of these haloes.
 While the mass and structure quantities discussed thus far were deemed important to predicting the star formation histories of the haloes' galaxies, these environmental properties were shown to predict their chemical enrichment.

 As previously discussed, the definitions of halo substructure differ in the Uchuu catalogue, using Rockstar haloes in the place of subhaloes, and thus the overdensity and skew calculations are based on halo tracers.
 Overdensities in Uchuu are larger than those in TNG-Dark, which can be seen in \cref{fig:delta5zlow}.
-In a lower resolution simulation, the calculation of environmental quantities is more sensitive to edge effects of the calculation volume, and the radially symmetric definition of a halo in Uchuu can affect the centre of mass of a given object, which may both be contributing factors to the differences in overdensity.
+In a lower resolution simulation, the calculation of environmental quantities is more sensitive to edge effects of the calculation volume, and the radially symmetric definition of a halo in Uchuu can affect the centre of mass of a given object, which may both be contributing factors to the differences in overdensity, possibly adding substantial residual haloes from the limits of the calculation aperture in dense environments.
 Skews, on the contrary, are not noticeably affected by the resolution difference.
 As this is a mass-weighted quantity and thus independent of any scaling, it is likely that the difference in overdensities is a result of the mass content of the relevant density tracers.